 In the evening, I came back to the hostel, where I was their only guest.
 Therefore, I monopolized the living room to take down my diaries on the laptop, while Juxhin put heavy-metal music, which I couldn’t take for too long and retired to my luxurious, cozy room.

 In the morning, I strolled the streets in the neighborhood of Hostel Stacioni, behind the Republic Boulevard.
 After that, I headed to the historic neighborhood situated behind the Cathedral and there I went to the Archaeological Museum.

-Ilija thumbed through his family’s photo album and explained to me in Albanian (with many gestures though).
+Ilija thumbed through his family’s photo album and explained me in Albanian (with many gestures though).
 He studied engineering, his wife pharmacy.
 They had a son, Dimitrios, married to Theodora, who stepped into the room with a little girl in her arms.
-She spoke good English and explained to me they had relatives in America.
-They also had an aunt in Constanța (Romania), but during the Communism, they lost touch with her.
-Ilija’s grandfather had been a painter, and Ilija painted too and showed to me his paintings.
+She spoke good English and explained me they had relatives in America.
+They also had an aunt in Constanța (Romania), but they lost touch with her during the Communism.
+Ilija’s grandfather had been a painter, and Ilija painted too and showed me his paintings.
 On leaving, he opened the fridge and offered me some chocolates from a plastic bag.